 - Stanford University

-Leading companies of the semiconductor industry are supporting the Center from its inception through a two way transfer of knowledge.
+Leading companies of the semiconductor industry have been advising the Center since its inception.

 - Applied Materials